cicsdev/cics-banking-sample-application-cbsa/src/Z-OS-Connect-Customer-Services-Interface/README.md

-# Payments interface and customer services panel utilising Zos Connect EE
+# Payments interface and customer services panel utilising Zos Connect

 Accessed from the services panel(*/services*).
 The project is written in Java with Spring Boot, with Thymeleaf templates powering the web pages.